Australia at the Baseball World Cup

 The Australia national baseball team has participated in nine of the International Baseball Federation World Cup tournaments.
-Australia has made it to the quarter finals of a tournament three times—1998, 2007 and 2009— and its best result was in the most recent tournament held in 2009, in which Australia placed 5th.
+Australia has made it to the quarter-finals of a tournament three times—1998, 2007 and 2009— and its best result was in the most recent tournament held in 2009, in which Australia placed 5th.

+Baseball World Cup record

 Netherlands, 2005

 The 2005 tournament was hosted by the Netherlands.
 It consisted of a round-robin series conducted in two pools from which the top four teams in each pool qualified for the quarter-finals.
 Australia finished 5th in its pool, failing to qualify after finishing with a 4–4 record.

 Taiwan, 2007

 Australia's performance in the 2007 World Cup was their best ever.
 They finished 6th and outscored their opponents 61–29 while accumulating a 7–3 record over the course of the tournament, held in Taiwan.
 Trent Oeltjen was the tournament leader in runs scored (12), stolen bases (7) and batting average (.523), earning him a spot on the All Star team named at the end of the tournament.

 Despite the game being shortened to seven innings by the mercy rule, Australia broke the World Cup record for runs scored when they beat Thailand 26–1.
 The game was also significant in that two position players combined to pitch the final four innings: third baseman Gavin Fingleson threw three innings to record the win, while first baseman Brett Roneberg threw the final inning.
 Finishing 6th for the tournament earned Australia an automatic berth in the 2009 World Cup.